rakesh048/ServerLogging/README.md

 4. Type ls to see env is created.
 5. Now activate env with command -> source env/bin/activate
 6. You are now in virtualenv (env).
-7. git clone the code from link
+7. Git clone the code from repository link -> https://github.com/rakesh048/ServerLogging.git
+8. ls to see the directory's after cloning with the link.
-7. Command to enter into ServerLogging -> cd ServerLogging
+9. Command to enter into ServerLogging -> cd ServerLogging
-8. Now ls command to see files inside the directory, Here you see requirements.txt.
+10. Now ls command to see files inside the directory, Here you see requirements.txt.
-9. Install the requirement in env with -> pip istall -r requirements.txt
+11. Install the requirement in env with -> pip istall -r requirements.txt
-10. Now goto juntrax_server with cd juntrax_server. ls to see files here you will see the manage.py file.
+12. Now goto juntrax_server with cd juntrax_server. ls to see files here you will see the manage.py file.
-11. Now run the Django Local Server with python manage.py runserver
+13. Now run the Django Local Server with python manage.py runserver
-12. If server run fine then.
+14. If server run fine then.
 Run command to migrate the database - python manage.py makemigrations and python manage.py migrate
-13. Now again run the django server with 11 point.
+15. Now again run the django server with 11 point.
-14. Open the link http://127.0.0.1:8000/ in browser.
+16. Open the link http://127.0.0.1:8000/ in browser.
 If no error then you will see the ^admin/
     ^api/
     api's are there.
-15. Now change the url with http://127.0.0.1:8000/api/
+17. Now change the url with http://127.0.0.1:8000/api/
-16. Now there are API's you will see :
+18. Now there are API's you will see :

 {
     "serveruptime": "http://127.0.0.1:8000/api/serveruptime/",